 The course comprises two units:

-You may be employed as a note-taker in a range of educational settings supporting learners with a range of disabilities.
+You may be employed as a note-taker in a school or college with learners with a range of disabilities.
 Other qualifications you may consider include:

 Going to university simply wasn't an option when teaching assistant Caroline Keeton left school in the 1980s.
 But, more than 30 years on, the 51-year-old mum of two is about to start a top up degree course after completing a foundation degree in Children's and Young People's Services with Derby College.
 Caroline, who left school at 16 with just a handful of CSEs, discovered her interest in learning when she began work as a TA and took a course in childcare.
 Encouraged by how well she took to studying, she enrolled on a level 4 diploma at Derby College and a PTLS Preparing to Teach in the Lifelong Learning Sector (PTLLS) course.
 Caroline – whose two adult daughters both studied for their A levels at Derby College's Joseph Wright Centre – now plans to use her degree to enhance her current role at a Long Eaton primary School.
 Rather than train to be a teacher after graduation she wants to become more involved in educational research projects within the existing TA job she loves.
 Going to Derby College has given Caroline the self-belief she needed to go on to higher education.